Torus bundle Liouville domains are stably Weinstein: Torus bundle domains are stably Weinstein

-According to the first condition placed on $\sigma_0$ and $\sigma_1$, we have $1-\epsilon<e^{-|\sigma_i|}$ for $i=0,1$.
-Thus we know that $\|x\|_{W_0} < e^{-|\sigma_i|}$, allowing us to use part~\ref{cor:local-operation:stabilization-part} of Corollary~\ref{cor:main-local-operation} to analyze the behavior of $\tilde{\ell}$ in the stabilization direction.
-Specifically, Corollary~\ref{cor:main-local-operation} associates a constant $0<K_i<1$ to $U_i$ and ensures that if $\tilde{\ell}$ is not trapped as it passes through $U_i$, then the stabilization norm of the point through which it passes will be scaled by a factor of $K_i$.
 That is, the holonomy associated to $U_i$ brings untrapped flowlines closer to $W_A\times\{(0,0)\}$.
-We may therefore restrict our attention to the case where $(p,q)=(0,0)$; if all flowlines through such points limit to critical points in backward time, then in fact all flowlines of our perturbed Liouville domain limit to critical points in backward time.
+We may therefore restrict our attention to the case where $(p,q)=(0,0)$; if all flowlines through such points limit to critical points in backward time, then in fact all flowlines of $(W\times r_0\,\mathbb{D}^2,\tilde{\lambda})$ limit to critical points in backward time.